 There were several areas for photos to be taken at the party and many people arrived dressed in rocker gear.
 I set up this area with a prop table and guest could take pics in front of the concert stage backdrop anchored by a metallic black fringe curtain.
 To add to the concert vibe I made speakers out of a box I cut in half and painted black.
 I then glued paper plates on the front of the boxes.
 I was thrilled at how it turned out!

 The kids (and some of the adults) enjoyed the tattoo parlor.
 Honestly this was my favorite idea of the whole party.
-I found a wide variety of tattoos at The Dollar Store.
-I had sheets and sheets of tattoos that I cut up and spread all over the table.
+I found rockstar temporary tattoos and cut the sheets to then spread all over the table.
 I also provided a spray bottle and paper towels so that the kids could easily apply as many tattoos as they wanted.